serghovhannisyan/test-app/README.md

 ## Project Name & Pitch

-Test app
+Webb Test app

-An application uses Guthub Api in order to search and generate various statistics.
+An application uses GutHub Api in order to search and generate various statistics.
 Built with Spring Boot, Thymeleaf, Bootstrap, MongoDB(embedded), Spring WebFlux

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need JDK 8 and Maven installed on your machine.
+Running the app very first time could take some time to download embedded mongodb Please use famous repositories, because only they have public contributors.
+As collaborators need authenticated user in order to retrieve.

 Installation: